SleepySouma/GitTest/README.md

 - Then submit a Pull Request
 - I will accept as many as possible during the time we have left

-Things to explore later: actions, more security settings...